Alabama quarterbacks have made a tremendous impact on the NFL through the history of the league. Storied names such...

-The Alabama vs Auburn rivalry is considered one of the most intense and fiery rivalries in college football.
+The Alabama vs Auburn rivalry is considered one of the most intense and fiery rivalries in college football, with Alabama and Auburn fans passionately supporting their teams.
 Fans from both sides take immense pride in their teams and often engage in heated discussions with fans from the opposing side to assert their dominance.
 The winner of the Iron Bowl has the upper hand in securing a spot in the SEC championship game and an opportunity to play for a national championship, which only adds to the intensity of the competition.
-The rivalry dates back to 1893 and has caused divisions within families and friendships, as people are forced to declare their allegiance to either the Crimson Tide or the Tigers.
-It's a game that fans eagerly wait for and one that is sure to keep them on the edge of their seats until the final whistle is blown.

 Iron Bowl Has Featured College Football's Best Coaches and Players

-Fans from T-Town and the Plans find themselves in a constant battle for bragging rights, hoping to one-up their counterparts from the opposing side.
+Fans from T-Town and the Plains find themselves in a constant battle for bragging rights, hoping to one-up their counterparts from the opposing side.
 But this rivalry extends far beyond just the wins and losses on the field.
-So let's take a closer look at this storied matchup and focus on the Bragging Rights each school has over the other.
-We'll compare national championships, the most lopsided wins, the number of Heisman Trophy winners, and much more.
+So let’s take a closer look at this storied matchup and focus on the Bragging Rights each school has over the other.
+We’ll compare national championships, the most lopsided wins, the number of Heisman Trophy winners, and much more.

 Alabama vs Auburn Bragging Rights

-Longest Series Win Streak | 9 (1973-81) & (1958-65) | 6 (2002-07) |
+Longest Series Win Streak9 (1973-81) & (1958-65)6 (2002-07)

-Pro Football Hall of Famers | 8 | 2 |
+Pro Football Hall of Famers82

 FAQ About the Alabama vs Auburn Rivalry